 But the governess refused.
 “You will give me another, to my liking.”

 Then Baba Yaga was desperate, for she knew of no other fortune to give, other than the two she had already given the governess, and so she flew at the governess to kill her, but when she sank her claws into the governess’ smooth cheek the governess seized Baba Yaga’s neck and began to choke the life from her.

-Yet the moment the governess that now shared the same fortune, and one could not die without the other perishing as well.
+Yet the moment her hands closed on the thin snakeline neck, the governess herself began to struggle grievously to draw breath, and she remembered that she and the hag now shared the same fortune, and one could not die without the other perishing as well.

-She released Baba YagaBaba Yaga fled for the shelter of the fortunetelling treeBut finding the last token, the governessthe velvet ribbon into the silvery branches. n all the years that the tree had been Baba Yaga’s servant, Baba Yaga had never given so much as a string to wear. when Baba Yaga flew to its trunk it did not admit her, but for the first time closed itself to her no matter how the hag gashed its trunk with her teeth.
+She released Baba Yaga, and Baba Yaga fled for the shelter of the fortunetelling tree.
+But finding in her pouch the last token, the governess threw the velvet ribbon into the silvery branches.

+In all the years that the tree had been Baba Yaga’s servant, Baba Yaga had never given the tree so much as a string to wear.
+Now when Baba Yaga flew to its trunk it did not admit her, but for the first time closed itself to her no matter how the hag gashed its trunk with her teeth.

-The two women stood in the wood. he wood breathed about them, the dusk thickened and the land sighed as it cooled, and still the two stood.
+The two women stood in the wood.
+The wood breathed about them, the dusk thickened and the land sighed as it cooled, and still the two stood.
 Then Baba Yaga turned her back.
 She crept to the lake, where she planned to turn into a crow and make her escape.
 But before she did, she glimpsed her reflection in the lake’s still waters.
 There she saw the beauty that had been hers before she’d been cursed to be a woman shunned by the world, and there she saw the beauty that was still hers.

 With a quiet moan of pain she turned into a crow and flapped into the dark.

 The governess stanched and cleaned the blood from her face, and returned home.
 Upon her return the children were stricken by the claw marks on her cheek, but she shushed them and said only that a breeze had risen while she was having her audience with the tree and its waving branches had scratched her.
-The children stared at the marks and were uncertain whether to believe, but greed for their fortunes swayed the two elder and they pressed their suit, pulling the youngest with them despite the puzzlement on the child’s faceogether they crowded the governess, each beseeching in his own way: what is my fortune, dearest Nana.
+The children stared at the marks and were uncertain whether to believe, but greed for their fortunes swayed the two elder and they pressed their suit, pulling the youngest with them despite the puzzlement on the child’s face.
+Together they crowded the governess, each beseeching in his own way: what is my fortune, dearest Nana.
 For this is what they had called her always, not knowing her true name.

-The governess had ever loved these children, although their small concerns wearied her at times. he saw that they wondered at the change that had come over her, though they had no words for it.
+The governess had ever loved these children, although their small concerns wearied her at times.
+And she saw that they wondered at the change that had come over her, though they had no words for it.

 To the eldest she said, I have spoken to the tree and have earned the power to give you this fortune: You will have the fate of Baba Yaga: to have many servants who must obey you.
 Only mind they do not simply obey but also love you, for the time will come when you will need their love most of all.